-14.2 Selective Mineralised Zones (SMZ)
+14.2 Selective Mineralised Zones

-The Mineral Resource estimate used 776 drillhole intercepts, which include drillholes within the mining lease, but excludes drillholes at Kakula and on the Kamoa and Makalu domes; these domes are areas where the favourable Ki1.1.1 stratigraphic unit is not present, or where the mineralisation has been completely leached.
-Included in the 776 drillholes are 16 twin holes (where the spacing between drillholes is <25 m) and six wedge holes.
+The Mineral Resource estimate used 998 drillhole intercepts, which include drillholes within the mining lease, but excludes drillholes within the Kakula, Kamoa, and Makalu domes; these domes are areas where the favourable Ki1.1.1 stratigraphic unit is not present, or where the mineralisation has been completely leached.
+Included in the 998 drillholes are 17 twin holes (where the spacing between drillholes is <25 m) and six wedge holes.
 These drillholes were used in the estimation, and weightings assigned to these drillholes during estimation were scrutinised to ensure negative weights did not create estimation biases due to clustering that can result with close drillhole spacings.